josealberto-arcos-sanchez/causality-vs-machine-learning/README.md

 * Causal inference is like an extra dimension that lets us see things we couldn't see before, and take decisions that were impossible to take without causal information.

+* Using only well-selected causal variables to predict the outcome helps the model on finding the **true underlying causal relationships**.

+* This also works with non-linear models!